ellipsis/ellipsis/README.md

 \/_/ \/_/ \/_/   …because $HOME is where the <3 is!
 ```

-ellipsis is a package manager for dotfiles.
+Ellipsis is a package manager for dotfiles.

 ### Features
 - Creating new packages is trivial (any git repository is already a package).
-- Ellipsis makes it easy to share specific bits of your dotfiles.
-Say a friend
-  wants to test out your ZSH setup but doesn't want to adopt the madness that is
-  your Vim config?
-No problem, he can just `ellipsis install
-  yourgithubuser/zsh`.
+- Modular configuration files are easier to maintain and share with others.
-- Quickly see which dotfiles have been modified, and keep them updated and in
+- Allows you to quickly see which dotfiles have been modified, and keep them
-  sync across systems.
+  updated and in-sync across systems.
-- Find and remove broken symlinks.
-- Easy to add new dotfiles to your dotfiles repo using `ellipsis add`.
+- Adding new dotfiles to your collection can be automated with `ellipsis add`.
 - Cross platform, known to work on Mac OS X, Linux, FreeBSD and even Cygwin.
+- Large test suite to ensure your `$HOME` doesn't get ravaged.
 - Completely customizable.
-- Large test suite to ensure your `$HOME` doesn't get ravaged.

 ### Install
 Clone and symlink or use handy-dandy installer: